Hours in the Glamorous Life of a Publisher

 the glamorous life of a publisher.

-Never wear a black scrunchy in the pouring
+Did you know that wearing a black scrunchy in the pouring

-rain especially if you have blond highlights.
+rain causes the dye to run, especially if you have blond highlights?
+Well, we know now.

 and velvet don't mix.